Jobs, Internships, Fellowships

 CEPR conducts both professional research and public education so that the public is better prepared to choose among the various policy options.
 The professional research is oriented towards filling important gaps in the understanding of particular economic and social problems, or the impact of specific policies, both domestically and globally.
 The public education portion of CEPR's mission is to present the findings of professional research, both by CEPR and others, in a manner that allows broad segments of the public to know exactly what is at stake in major policy debates.
 As part of its public education initiative, CEPR utilizes research findings and analysis to challenge the myths, assumptions, policies and institutions that perpetuate economic and social inequality.
 CEPR's founding scholars include Dean Baker and Mark Weisbrot, co-directors of CEPR, and Robert Pollin, Professor of Economics, University of Massachusetts.

 CEPR generally has two paid internship positions available per semester, one each for the domestic and international programs.
-For reference, the approximate internship dates are listed below along with the typical application period by program.
+For reference, the approximate internship dates are listed below along with the typical application period.
 Please keep in mind that CEPR will always announce open internship applications by sending an email to our jobs announcement email list (you can subscribe here) and by listing positions with open application periods on this page.
 In other words, if a position is not posted below, then the application period is not open yet.
 For applicants that need permission to work in the United States, CEPR may be able to sponsor the appropriate visa.
-Please indicate your requirements in your application.
-No calls or faxes please.
+Please clearly indicate your requirements in your cover letter.
+Absolutely no calls or faxes, please, and no additional emails.

 Fall internship, from early September through December